The Olympics are here, and I’ll be watching the Opening Ceremony with my dad tomorrow.

 It is about whether you can persevere to the end amidst challenges and setbacks.
 It’s about laying the foundation as he trains rigorously and consistently.

 You don’t have to be the fastest to succeed or the one who brings in the most revenue.
-Keep your eyes fixed on why you entered the race, endure, persevere and finish the course.
+Keep your eyes fixed on why you entered the race, endure, persevere, and finish the course.
 You will yet win.

-Winning is not about starting off well
+Winning is not about starting well

 It’s about ending well.